celo-org/docs/docs/developer/evm-tools.md

 ### Frameworks

+- [thirdweb](https://portal.thirdweb.com/solidity) - Provides the tools needed to build custom smart contracts efficiently by offering a set of prebuilt base contracts and a set of reusable components, or extensions, that can be integrated into your own smart contracts.
 - [Truffle](https://trufflesuite.com/) - Most popular smart contract development, testing, and deployment framework.
 The Truffle suite includes Truffle, [Ganache](https://github.com/trufflesuite/ganache), and [Drizzle](https://github.com/truffle-box/drizzle-box).
 [Deep dive on Truffle here](https://media.consensys.net/truffle-deep-dive-what-you-need-to-know-when-developing-on-ethereum-e548d4df6e9)
 - [Hardhat](https://hardhat.org/) - Flexible, extensible and fast Ethereum development environment.
 - [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.